whatisjasongoldstein/django-responsive-bits/README.md

 You can also support retina devices by adding `data-retina="true"` (or any value), and the image width used to decide which thumbnail to use will be multiplied by the device's pixel density.
 Use this wisely; just because I have a nice screen doesn't mean the coffee shop wifi or 3G connection isn't going to wimper when you start throwing giant images at me.

+#### Background Images

+Of course, sometimes you might want to set a background-image on an element instead.
+Do this by setting the `data-as-bg` parameter.

+    {% thumbnail object.image 200x100 crop=",1" as small_img %}
+    {% thumbnail object.image 300x150 crop=",1" as medium_img %}
+    {% thumbnail object.image 500x250 crop=",1" as large_img %}

+    <div class="art" data-as-bg="1" data-img-sizes={% image_sizes 1=small_img.url 200=medium_img.url 400=large_img.url %}
+        style="background-image: {{ small_img }};"></div>

-My example uses [Easy Thumbnails](https://github.com/SmileyChris/easy-thumbnails) (`pip install easy-thumbnails`), but virtually any library should be fine.
+My examples use [Easy Thumbnails](https://github.com/SmileyChris/easy-thumbnails) (`pip install easy-thumbnails`), but virtually any library should be fine.
 The important part is that you can pass the thumbnail urls in as variables.

-## Background Images
+### Background Images without Javascript

-Some people prefer using background images.
-The advantage is the request isn't blocking, there's no duplicate requests, and resizing "just works".
-There's a tag for that too.
+You can also just spit out CSS as media queries.
+This approach will work with resizing browsers and doesn't require javascript, but it outputs an image based on the width of the page rather than the width of the element.
+That's not a bad thing, but it makes your components a little less portable.

     {% load thumanils responsive_tags %}